| Scotland

 30+ Kittiwake, but more spectacularly 300+ Long-tailed Duck,

-2 Red-throated Diver, 6 Sandwich Tern, with just
+2 Red-throated Diver, 6 Sandwich Tern, with just 3 Purple

-and a rising tide produced 80 Bar-tailed Godwit, 100+ Knot,
+tide produced 80 Bar-tailed Godwit, 100+ Knot, Osprey,

-Osprey, lots of Redshank & Oystercatcher.
+lots of Redshank & Oystercatcher.
 14th April Our final day, and the journey south, but not without it's birds!
 After a stop at the local brewery we headed south on the A9, on the outskirts of Aviemore a field contained at least 10 Whooper Swan.
 Other notables on the journey through Scotland were Curlew (lots) and Osprey from the car, Stopping near Stirling at a Kite Feeding Centre, our patience was rewarded with at least 6 Red Kite overhead, as well as Common Crossbill over.
 From here we continued south with several comfort stops, and lots of Buzzard & Oystercatcher, before arriving where we started from in the centre of Sheffield 5 days previously.
-Another resounding GB tour to Scotland.
+Another resounding GB tour to Scotland. |

 Tours